awsdocs/amazon-athena-user-guide/doc_source/athena-aws-service-integrations.md

 **AWS Glue Data Catalog**
 Reference topic: [Integration with AWS Glue](glue-athena.md)
 Athena integrates with the AWS Glue Data Catalog, which offers a persistent metadata store for your data in Amazon S3\.
-This allows you to create tables and query data in Athena based on a central metadata store available throughout your AWS account and integrated with the ETL and data discovery features of AWS Glue\.
+This allows you to create tables and query data in Athena based on a central metadata store available throughout your Amazon Web Services account and integrated with the ETL and data discovery features of AWS Glue\.
 For more information, see [Integration with AWS Glue](glue-athena.md) and [What is AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/what-is-glue.html) in the *AWS Glue Developer Guide*\.

 **AWS Identity and Access Management \(IAM\)**
 Reference topic: [Actions for Amazon Athena](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonathena.html)